Creative Writing Workshops

 Jess uses images, storytelling, activities, characterisation and improvisation to help kids create and share their own stories.
 Her talks leave children excited about the power of books and the joys of reading!

-A few examples of workshops on offer -
+A few examples of previous workshops -

 Jess shares her own experience with writing plays, television scripts and books for children.
 She uses stories from her own life as a director, producer, writer, teacher and mother who has always championed stories for children.
 She shares her own tips and advice for creativity and story structure and empowers children to tell their own stories.